Tracking checkout funnel events with Littledata

 Littledata supports checkout funnel event tracking for:

-The Shopify checkout also includes checkout apps handling subscriptions and upsells. i.e. The checkout steps are the same for these customer journeys, but the resulting order is differentiated.
+Where the Shopify checkout includes checkout apps handling subscriptions or upsells. the checkout steps are the same for these customer journeys, but the resulting order is differentiated.

-If you have a headless Shopify site (a headless ecommerce site with a Shopify checkout), please follow the headless setup guide first.
+4. Works for headless site with a Shopify checkout - please follow the headless setup guide first.

 Default checkout steps